dolorina/classification-census-bureau/ml/model_card.md

 ## Metrics

 The model was evaluated using the precision metric.
-The value of precision is prec=0.803.
+The value of precision is prec=0.708.
+Also recall, f1 score and accuracy were calculated.
+The values are rec=0.651, f1=0.678, acc=0.849.

 ## Data